 There’s a simple reason why advisors may concern themselves with funding ratios when managing client portfolios that include pension plan benefits.
 The funding ratio tells you how financially healthy a pension plan is at any given time.

 Knowing how much your client can expect to collect in pension plan benefits matters when developing their financial strategy up to retirement and beyond.
-Pension plans can stop or end if there’s not enough money to pay out benefits.
+Pension plans can be terminated if there’s not enough money to pay out benefits.
 If there’s even a remote possibility that your client might face the loss of some of their expected pension benefits, that’s something you’d need to consider when determining how much they need to save toward retirement and where to contribute those funds.

 Limitations of Funding Ratio